atlassian/jira-cloud-for-sketch/src/views/panels/README.md

 # /views/panels

-This directory contains wrappers and utilities for displaying Cocoa WebViews, Panels, and Windows.
+Wrappers and utilities for displaying Cocoa WebViews, Panels, and Windows.